todd-dsm/mac-ops/README.md

-myMac
+mac-ops
 =====

+**PLEASE DON'T USE THIS YET - IT'S NOT COMPLETE.**

-Automation to build a great MBP Desktop with a base configurtion for DevOps enthusiasts.
+Automation to build a great MBP Desktop with a base configurtion for DevOps people.

 This is just my take on the Mac OS X setup.
 If you find value in it, please feel free to use it.